ranidam/dr-norman/README.md

-Dr. Norman Borlaug, the father of the Green Revolution.
+This is a tribute page for Dr. Norman Borlaug, the father of the Green Revolution.
-He was an American agronomist and humanitarian who led initiatives worldwide that contributed to the extensive increases in agricultural production termed the Green Revolution.
+He was an American agronomist and humanitarian who led initiatives worldwide that contributed to the extensive increases in agricultural production known as the Green Revolution.